 Healthy Crock Pot Recipes are our thing!!

-Even the kids think this a great tasting meal, especially if there’s naan involved.
-You know, that deliciously soft and pillowy Indian-style flatbread. we love exposing the kids to different flavors and cultures and this recipe helps us do that.
+Even the kids think this a great-tasting meal, especially if there’s naan involved.
+You know, that deliciously soft and pillowy Indian-style flatbread.

 We've also been crushing on white sweet potatoes, and this recipe has them, too!

 Yes!
 The making of the chicken curry is easy.
 Place your ingredient in the crockpot, then stir.
-Then, the chicken, potatoes, onions, and spices cook throughout the day, and the finished dish is amazing!
+Then, the chicken, potatoes, onions, and spices cook throughout the day, and the finished dish is a fantastic

 It took a few tries, but now everyone in the family loves Chicken Curry over rice.

-(Tip: have your kids try it more than once to get their taste bud used to it.)
+(Tip: have your kids try it more than once to get their taste buds used to it.)

-We don’t know what it's like around your house, but finding recipes that the whole family will eat can be a challenge.
+We don’t know what it's like around your house, but finding recipes that the whole family will eat can be challenging.
 Making Healthy Crock Pot Recipes is even harder!!

 So, bingo!
 Another one is added to the meal plan!